robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-functions-cs/sample-overview.md

 }
 ```

-**STEP 3**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 3**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ``` csharp title="OpenAIAssistantsFunctionsStreamingClass.cs"
 public async Task GetResponseAsync(string userInput, Action<string> callback)